Training Latent Diffusion Models with Interacting Particle Algorithms: RELATED WORK

-\paragraph{Decoder-only Models.} Connected to our work other methods that, similarly to us, optimize latent variables rather than relying on an encoder network.
-Several studies \citep{han2017abp, nijkamp2019shortrun,nijkamp2020inf,pangLearningLatentSpace2020,nijkamp2022mcmc,yu2023learning} have considered short-run and persistent Langevin dynamics within an \gls*{EM} framework to train latent variable models featuring a ``generator" network.
-Similarly, Generative Latent Optimization \citep{bojanowski2018optimizing}, while originally proposed as an alternative to the adversarial training of \glspl*{GAN} \citep{goodfellow2014generative}, can also be interpreted as an approach that directly optimizes the latent variables with gradient descent.
+\paragraph{Decoder-only Models.} Connected to our work are other methods that, similarly to us, optimize latent variables rather than relying on an encoder network.
+Several studies \citep{han2017abp, nijkamp2019shortrun,nijkamp2020inf,pangLearningLatentSpace2020,nijkamp2022mcmc,yu2023learning} have considered short-run and persistent Langevin dynamics within an \gls*{EM} framework to train latent variable models featuring a top-down generator network.
+Also related to our work are approaches like \citet{bojanowski2018optimizing,luiseGeneralizationPropertiesOptimal2020} that optimize latent distributions as an alternative or enhancement to \glspl*{GAN}~\citep{goodfellow2014generative}.

-\section{Experiments}
+\section{EXPERIMENTS}